evangboucher/DynaDoc/README.md

 * Evan Boucher
 * Please open issues if you discover a problem or to request a new feature.
 * Contributions are welcome.
-Please create a submit a pull request.
+Please create a pull request.

 DynaDoc is Open Source and authored by Evan Boucher.